 Mar del Plata

-Mar del Plata is Argentina's premiere beach resort, offering 10 miles of beaches, such as Playa Grande, known for its surfing and Punta Mogotes.
+Mar del Plata is Argentina's premier beach resort, offering 10 miles of beaches, such as Playa Grande, known for its surfing and Punta Mogotes.
 There are several notable museums in Mar del Plata, including the Roberto T. Barili History Museum.

 04 of 06